 course pro tips

-Click below to view Pro Tips for playing The Golf Course at Sun Peaks Resort.
+Click below to view Pro Tips for playing Sun Peaks Golf Course.

 The starting hole at Sun Peaks requires a lay-up shot to a hidden creek at approximately 180 yards from the back tees, or approximately 150 yards from the white tees.
 The slightly (deceivable) downhill approach shot combined with the golf course elevation allows you to hit one club less than you normally would.